1. Using Appulate

 There are several buttons on the Quote request page that perform policy binding.
 Their availability is as follows:

-• The Request to bind button is available only to agency users and only if the market uses the Appulate submission type
+• The Request to bind button is available only to agency users and only if this market uses the Appulate submission type

-• The Bind button is available to agency and market users if the market supports binding via the external service and a quote is generated by the external service.
+• The Bind button is available to agency and market users if this market supports binding via an external service, and a quote is generated by an external service.

 • The Mark as bound button is always available on the quote (indication) level, even if the Bind or Request to bind buttons are also displayed.
-If the quote request status is Requested to Bind, the Mark as bound button is displayed in the kebab menu for agents and as the main button for markets.
+If the quote request status is Requested to Bind, the Mark as bound button is displayed as the main button, provided that no other more prioritized actions are available.

-Note: Appulate markets may allow agencies to bind policies by themselves.
+Note: Appulate markets might allow agencies to bind policies by themselves.
 In this case, instead of Request to bind, agency users will see the Bind or Mark as bound button.

 Request to bind